UK's EE to buy 58 stores from Phones 4u for 2.5 million pounds

-LONDON Britain's biggest mobile operator EE has agreed to buy 58 stores from retailer Phones 4u [PHONE.UL] for 2.5 million pounds ($4 million), after the retailer was placed in administration a week ago.
+LONDON Britain's biggest mobile operator EE has agreed to buy 58 stores from retailer Phones 4u [PHONE.UL] for 2.5 million pounds, after the retailer was placed in administration a week ago.

 Last week, rival mobile operator Vodafone UK (VOD.L) announced the takeover of 140 Phones 4u stores, which the retailer's administrator PwC said on Monday was worth 12.4 million pounds, and retailer Dixons Carphone (DC.L) agreed to take on 800 Phones 4u employees.